Ashes to ashes, dust to dust, if the women don’t get you then the whiskey must.Carl Sandburg

 And for heaven sake, even if you can’t take your benchdogs with you everywhere, at least have a brass bevel angle gauge in your toolkit, and use it everytime you sharpen, to keep the pernicious pixies at bay.
 I hang mine around my neck from a red string, red because all species of the Little Folk strongly dislike that color.
-It’s no coincidence that Iron Pixies take great joy at turning valuable tools red.

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
 If I lie may the fleas of a thousand camels infest my armpits.

 Links to Other Posts in the “Sharpening” Series

 - Sharpening Japanese Woodworking Tools Part 1

 - Sharpening Part 4 – ‘Nando and the Sword Sharpener